Dynamic Cogeneration of Bug Reproduction Test in Agentic Program Repair: Evaluation Results

 Based on Table~\ref{tab:selector_result}, all selectors have similar precisions on plausible fix compared to the default baseline (i.e., 0.30--0.32), while the ranked and dual-level selectors have relatively close recall on plausible fix against the baseline.
 When we focus on the precision and recall on selecting patches with both plausible fix and BRT, the ranked selector outperforms the default and two-level selector with the higher precision and recall.

+While the reject-no-test selector, which rejects any patches with no test change, achieves high precision and recall on patches with both plausible fix and BRT, it unfortunately has a low recall on plausible fixes, thus missing out on more patches with only plausible fixes.
 The default selector (\S\ref{sec:background:agent}), which ignores test changes, achieves the lowest precision/recall on selecting patches with both plausible fix and BRT.
-While the reject-no-test selector, which rejects any patches with no test change, achieves high precision and recalls on patches that have plausible BRT, it has low recall on plausible fixes, thus missing out on more patches with only plausible fixes.

 Overall, the ranked selector would be preferred in production since it is the most aligned with our objective.